Khalid Javaid Ghurki: Early life and family

-Khalid Ghurki was born in Ghurki, a village on the outskirts of Lahore near the Wagah border in Punjab.
+Khalid Ghurki was born in Ghurki, a village on the outskirts of Lahore near the Manhala Road in Punjab.
 The Ghurki family is part of the Arain community and has lent its name to the village; its members customarily adopt "Ghurki" as a surname.

 His father, Haji Muhammad Asghar Ghurki was the founder of Ghurki Trust Teaching Hospital.
 He was known as a gold trader, along with his brothers Yousaf Ghurki (late) and Younas Ghurki (late).
 He was also active in politics and was a prominent local figure who served as a Member of National Assembly in 1985 and 1988.
 His elder brother Arshad Ghurki was elected from the same constituency in a by-election and also served in the assembly.

 The family is associated with the Ghurki Trust Teaching Hospital, founded in 1997 to provide charitable healthcare.

 He and his wife, Samina Khalid Ghurki, a PPP politician and federal minister, had four children: two sons and two daughters.